sryoshida/scgroup_rotation_project/README.md

 - Jupyter notebooks containing exploratory models and super-resolution analysis
 - Presentations given at group meetings, journal clubs, and the BMB rotation seminar
 - Protocols developed for staining cells and imaging with photoactivated localization microscopy (PALM)
-- Reference sheets for cell line/reagents in use and data taken
+- Reference sheets for cell line/reagents in use and data organization